-The change in interest and other income (expense), net was primarily due to higher interest expense as a result of borrowings under the Previous Credit Agreements while interest expense in the prior year represents allocations of Varian's interest expense.
+The increase in interest and other income (expense), net was due to increases in income from an equity method investment and foreign currency translation gains, partially offset by higher interest expense as a result of borrowings under our credit agreement.
+Interest and other income (expense) in the prior year primarily represents allocations of Varian's interest expense and loss in an equity method investment.